Inside Out 2 (review) – a fun, exciting and empathetic exploration of teenage feelings and emotions

 2015’s Inside Out is arguably Pixar’s finest film, which is saying a lot when you consider their vast catalogue of gems.
 The premise of sentient emotions controlling the head of human characters, in this case, 11-year-old Riley, is not an unfamiliar one.
 However, the film’s beguiling sincerity, culminating in the message that it’s okay to be sad, made it a creative and emotional powerhouse.
 Inside Out 2 sees Riley (now played by Kensington Tallman) at 13 and about to hit puberty.
 She is attending hockey camp with her closest friends, hoping to impress a formidable coach (Yvette Nicole Brown) and make the high school team.

 Riley’s emotions work to ensure she fulfils her goals, as Joy (Amy Poehler), who acted as a benign dictator in the first film, now works in tandem with the other emotions.
-They’ve even created Riley’s “Sense of Self” to help influence her choices, a self-explanatory object that forms her core beliefs on self-perception.
+They’ve even created Riley’s “Sense of Self” to influence her choices, a self-explanatory object that shapes her core beliefs about self-perception.
 But the arrival of puberty brings four new emotions, their leader being Anxiety (Maya Hawke).
-Anxiety also wants Riley to make the team, but unlike Joy, is wary of the various negative outcomes that may come from their efforts.
+Anxiety also wants Riley to make the team, but, unlike Joy, is wary of the negative outcomes that may result from their efforts.
 Anxiety tosses Riley’s Sense of Self and the original emotions out of the headquarters so that she may begin again.
 As Joy and her companions attempt to retrieve Riley’s old Sense of Self, Anxiety’s actions have ripple effects in Riley’s world.

 Like its predecessor, this is a small story with huge stakes.
-What, on the outside, appears to be a tale of whether or not a teenager makes a sports team is, on the inside, a battle for what will determine Riley’s future personality.
+What, on the outside, appears to be a tale of whether teenager makes a sports team is, on the inside, a battle over what will shape Riley’s future personality.
 Where the previous film saw Joy coming to accept the importance of other emotions, especially Sadness (Phyllis Smith), Inside Out 2 concerns the consequences of one emotion, in this case, Anxiety, running rampant.
 It’s a wise decision, as anxiety becomes more prevalent the more we grow and become self-conscious of our desires and place in the world.
 The resulting film is the most poignant exploration of adolescent mental health since 2018’s masterpiece Eighth Grade.

 Inside Out was a deep but accessible psychological story about acknowledging, actualising, and accepting our feelings rather than pushing them away.
 This sequel continues to champion such beliefs.
-Although Riley has learned that she doesn’t need to be happy all the time, she is still struggling with the concept of identity.
+Although Riley has learned that she doesn’t need to be happy all the time, she is still struggling with her identity.
 How does she fit into the world around her, and what kind of person is she?

 Such questions are breeding grounds for angst, yet we all go through them at some stage of our lives, often during adolescence, as depicted here.
 The film’s editing, sometimes steady and other times a whirlwind, along with the use of solemn music to underscore the dramatic moments, showcases both the loneliness and disquiet that such complex questions can be to a budding mind.
-Despite the cartoonish visuals of the film at times, its sequences of intense stress or panic are viscerally portrayed through the craftsmanship.
+Despite the film’s cartoonish visuals at times, its sequences of intense stress or panic are viscerally portrayed through its craftsmanship.

 This is enhanced by the story inside Riley’s mind.
-An especially clever choice in making Anxiety the antagonist is how her personality mirrors that of Joy’s in the first film.
+An especially clever choice in making Anxiety the antagonist is that her personality mirrors Joy’s in the first film.
 She’s well-intentioned but too domineering, something Joy has since grown from.
 Yet where Joy once prioritised happiness to toxic extremes, Anxiety catastrophises all potential outcomes, which makes the two compelling foils to each other.
 This makes their conflict captivating from a narrative standpoint, but the eventual resolution is a blistering lesson on compromise and temperament – about accepting what can be controlled and what can’t.
-That their arcs are in service to the legitimisation of feelings and, furthermore, universal experiences of self-doubt, uncertainty, and even more extreme feelings like self-loathing, lends emotional credence to the respectful maturity of the film.
+That their arcs are in service of the legitimisation of feelings and, furthermore, of universal experiences of self-doubt, uncertainty, and even more extreme feelings like self-loathing, lends emotional credence to the film’s respectful maturity.

-Pixar’s signature charms still come through these themes, namely the animation and the comedy.
+Pixar’s signature charms still come through in these themes, namely animation and comedy.
 From the vibrant colours of the personified emotions to the lifelike details of Riley’s experiences, the visuals pop off the screen, with the scenes inside Riley’s head delighting via their giddy effervescence.
-Some experimentation with the animation, namely in the form of a talking 2D hand-drawn pouch, even proves to be some of the film’s comedic highlights.
+Some experimentation with the animation, namely a talking 2D hand-drawn pouch, even proves to be one of the film’s comedic highlights.

-Inside Out 2 is often funny due to the humour being born from the idiosyncrasies of the characters’ interactions.
-This is regardless of whether it’s the emotions contrasting with each other or the consequences of Riley’s changing personality, as shown in an especially funny sequence where her mother’s inner emotions react to Riley’s new teenage outbursts.
+Inside Out 2 is often funny because its humour stems from the idiosyncrasies of the characters’ interactions.
+This is true whether it’s the emotions clashing with each other or the consequences of Riley’s changing personality, as shown in an especially funny sequence where her mother’s inner emotions react to Riley’s new teenage outbursts.
 Such choices of visual style and tone keep the spirit of the film’s resonant themes intact while still making them engaging for the family audiences Pixar aims to please.

 Follow Us